dbjorkholm/FORGOTTENSERVER-ORTS/README.md

 **Important:**
 - Scripts should follow this [lua style guide](https://github.com/Olivine-Labs/lua-style-guide) and be as efficient as possible.
 - Use tabs as indentation.
-- Use new metatable function whenever possible or you might have to revise your pull request.
+- Use new metatable functions or you have to revise your pull request.

 **Example script (using metatables):**
 ```lua